 Ms Jillian Segal AM has been appointed Chair of this Authority.
 Joining Ms Segal as Members of the Authority are Mr John Conde AO – the President of the Remuneration Tribunal, the Hon.
 Gary Gray AO, Dr Julianne Jaques and the Hon.
 Jeffrey Spender QC.

 Chair - Ms Jillian Segal AM

-Ms Segal has a broad range of experience both in the public and private sectors particularly in the fields of governance, remuneration, risk and audit.
-Ms Segal is currently a Non-Executive Director of the Garvan Institute of Medical Research, Deputy Chancellor of the University of New South Wales and a Chair of the General Sir John Monash Foundation.
-She is also a Trustee of the Sydney Opera House, Chair of Australia-Israel Chamber of Commerce NSW, a Director of Rabobank Australia Limited and Rabobank New Zealand Limited and a Director of the Grattan Institute.
+Ms Segal has a broad range of experience both in the public and private sectors particularly in the fields of governance, remuneration and audit.
+She is currently a Non-Executive Director of the Garvan Institute of Medical Research, Deputy Chancellor of UNSW Australia, Chair of the General Sir John Monash Foundation, a Trustee of the Sydney Opera House, Chair of AICC (NSW), Director of the Grattan Institute and a Non-Executive Director of Rabobank Australia Limited, Rabobank New Zealand Limited and Rabo Australia Limited.